A 2019-2020 DHD Boot Camp Project

 In this phase, the list of products/services to sell will be a simple free-form text list.
 This list will not tie to any actual CU*BASE product configs or tools, nor will it hook into any existing Cross Sales or Next Suggested Product features (other than a simple button to jump to Cross Sales from the new calculator).
 Depending on the success of the predictive engine, future phases will address hooking the engine to other features throughout CU*BASE and It’s Me 247.

 Remember that these are mockups and intended to be illustrative only.
 In other words, everything is subject to change!

 Ideas for Future Phases

 - Add access to the calculator/results tool from various points throughout CU*BASE

 - Create a report or dashboard that aggregates results for multiple/all members

 - Build a more sophisticated engine for determining products/services to sell, including filters for qualifying members for products/services based on their current status (i.e., if someone isn’t eligible for a loan, don’t sell that even if their profile normally suggests that)

 - Hook up the engine and sales process to additional channels (It’s Me 247 or others)

-Status as of January 2021: Project #53551 is in development.
+Status as of January 2021: Project #53551 is in development and is slated for beta testing in the 21.10 release.
 Designs for future phases will kick off only after the initial phase has been implemented and field-tested.

 Your chef for this recipe: Dawn Moore